 - In recent years, homelessness in New York City has reached the highest levels since the Great Depression of the 1930s.

-- In March 2016, there were 60,144 homeless people, including 14,654 homeless families with 23,424 homeless children, sleeping each night in the New York City municipal shelter system.
-Families comprise just over three-quarters of the homeless shelter population.
+- In November 2019, there were 63,092 homeless people, including 14,973 homeless families with 22,258 homeless children, sleeping each night in the New York City municipal shelter system.
+Families make up more than two-thirds of the homeless shelter population.

-- Over the course of the last City fiscal year (FY 2015), more than 109,000 different homeless men, women, and children slept in the New York City municipal shelter system.
-This includes over 42,000 different homeless New York City children.
+- Over the course of City fiscal year 2018, 133,284 different homeless men, women, and children slept in the New York City municipal shelter system.
+This includes over 45,600 different homeless New York City children.

-- The number of homeless New Yorkers sleeping each night in municipal shelters is now 91 percent higher than it was ten years ago.
+- The number of homeless New Yorkers sleeping each night in municipal shelters is now 62 percent higher than it was ten years ago.
+The number of homeless single adults is 142 percent higher than it was ten years ago.